wfahren/OpenVPN/web_sites_not_loading.md

 Calculate the maximum MTU for the DSL link:
 1404 ICMP Data + 20 IP Header + 8 ICMP Header = 1432 Maximum MTU

-Since the goal is to avoid fragmentation by respecting the largest MTU on the path, so the maximum inner MTU needs to be =< 1432.
+The goal is to avoid fragmentation by respecting the largest MTU on the path, and the maximum inner MTU needs to be ≤1432.

 | Tested Max ICMP Data | ICMP/IP Overhead | Confirmed Max Path MTU |
 | --- | --- | --- |